catalystdao/catalyst-documentation/src/content/docs/introduction/how-it-works.md

   order: 2
 ---

 Catalyst is a cross-chain AMM that only needs an interoperability messaging layer to operate.
 This enables easy-to-use, secure, and fast cross-chain swaps.
 Traditional AMMs price assets based on their internal state, which means the balances of assets within the AMM.
 This requires the AMM to have full knowledge of all assets they use.
-The Catalyst innovation allows us to ease the knowledge constraint such that we can split the state of the AMM across different chains: pools of assets can be created on different chains and connected by a cross-chain messaging layer.
+The Catalyst innovation allows us to ease this constraint such that the state can be split across different chains: vaults of assets can be created on different chains and connected by a cross-chain messaging layer.
+Together they form a pool where assets can be swapped within.

-Catalyst works by being lightweight and extensible enough to live on any chain—irrespective of virtual machine, consensus mechanism, etc. Catalyst uses a concept called "unit of liquidity": a value abstraction that can be easily transferred between pools asynchronously to allow for universal comprehension between any Catalyst smart contract on any chain.
+Catalyst works by being lightweight and extensible enough to live on any chain —irrespective of virtual machine, consensus mechanism, etc. Catalyst uses a concept called "unit of liquidity": a value abstraction that can be easily transferred between pools asynchronously to allow for universal comprehension between any Catalyst smart contract on any chain.
 As a result, any chain that integrates Catalyst can automatically move value to/from any other Catalyst-enabled chain.

 ## What is the Unit of Liquidity?